Mahmoud Da'as: PLO career

 Da'as was appointed member of the Supreme Military Council of the Palestinian Revolution (Note: Also known as "Fatah Higher Military Council") during Fatah's fourth conference in Damascus in May 1980.
-He was also sent to East Germany, where he signed an agreement with General Helmut Borufka (de), inspector general of the National People's Army, on 19 April 1982.
+He was also sent to East Germany, where he signed an agreement with General Helmut Borufka, inspector general of the National People's Army, on 19 April 1982.
 According to this agreement, the East German military would provide training to 20 PLO artillery commanders and technicians.
 In the next month, Israel invaded Lebanon, starting the 1982 Lebanon War.
 In course of this conflict, Da'as served as Director of Officer Affairs and Fortifications and took part in the fighting against the Israel Defense Forces, including during the Siege of Beirut.

 Following the war, he became Commander in Chief of the Palestinian Revolution Forces.
 By 1983, he also headed PLO special operations in Sudan and Yemen.
 Da'as was appointed External Security Officer in the PLO's Political Department in 1985, and was brigadier by the following year.
 He subsequently rose to major general and was promoted to head of the Security and Intelligence Committee in 1993.
 As result of the Oslo I Accord, Da'as and the rest of the PLO leadership was able to return to Palestine in 1994, and he became a candidate in the 1996 Palestinian general election.
 He was elected deputy in the Palestinian Legislative Council, holding a seat until 2005.
 President Yasser Arafat made him his military advisor and a member of Palestine's Supreme National Security Council.
 Da'as continued to take part in important military and diplomatic missions in the name of the PLO and Fatah.

 Having fallen terminally sick, Da'as moved to Jordan for treatment where he died in 2009.
 He was buried with full military honors at his birthplace of Hajjah.
 The funeral was attended by several high-ranking Palestinian politicians and military officers as well as thousands of locals.